 CC Score: 99.47

 Ohio State University offers a variety of ultrasound tech schools programs that focuses on the general academic and clinical area of sonography.
 Students will graduate with Bachelor’s of Science in Health and Rehabilitation Sciences — Sonography Concentration.
 The school, which is accredited by CAAHEP through JRC-DMS, also prepares students to sit for the ARDMS certification exams.

 Students are required to fulfill general education requirements before applying to the professional program.
 Courses can either be taken at OSU or another regionally accredited institution, but all sonography courses must be completed on campus.
+Courses include:

 Once accepted into the sonography program, students will finish the required 120 credit hours, practicum, and clinical hours needed for graduation.
 The professional program runs six semesters concurrently, with a summer term required between a student’s junior and senior year.
-Courses include Patient Care for the Imaging Professional, Introduction to Sonography, and Small Parts of Human Anatomy.

 University of Wisconsin Milwaukee